aminnoura/Cognigy/README.md

 rename config file (remove `.copy` from file name) and add your token and endpoint. <br/>
 File name should be `conf.ts` after renaming

-## To Fix
+## To Fix or Improve
-Issue with add local variables from .env file
+* Issue with add local variables from .env file
+* I never worked with material UI before, probably it can be much better
+* Add linting